Ramkethar/Dji-G2-Yolovx/Readme.md

 ---

 ## **Introduction**
-This repository provides a step-by-step guide to setting up real-time object detection using YOLOv8 and YOLOv9.
+This repository provides a step-by-step guide to setting up real-time object detection using YOLOv10.
 The system processes NDI live streams captured via the `ndi-python` library, enabling advanced object detection with Python.

 ---